galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 {: .hands_on}

-We just imported in Galaxy a file.
-This file is similar to a file we could get directly from a sequencing facility: a FastQ file.
+We just imported a file into Galaxy.
+This file is similar the data we could get directly from a sequencing facility: a FASTQ file.

-> ### {% icon hands_on %} Hands-on: Inspect the FastQ file
+> ### {% icon hands_on %} Hands-on: Inspect the FASTQ file
 >
 > 1. Inspect the file by clicking on the {% icon galaxy-eye %} (eye) icon
 >
 {: .hands_on}

-Although it looks complicated (and maybe it is), the FastQ format is easy to understand with a little decoding.
+Although it looks complicated (and maybe it is), the FASTQ format is easy to understand with a little decoding.

-Each read, representing a fragment of the library, is encoding by 4 lines:
+Each read, representing a fragment of the library, is encoded by 4 lines:

 Line  | Description
 --- | ---
 1 | Always begins with `@` and then information about the read 2 | The actual nucleic sequence
-3 | Always begins with a `+` and sometimes the same info in line 1 4 | Has a string of characters which represent the quality scores associated to each base of the nucleic sequence; must have same number of characters as line 2
+3 | Always begins with a `+` and sometimes the same info in line 1 4 | Has a string of characters which represent the quality scores associated with each base of the nucleic sequence; must have the same number of characters as line 2

 So for example, the first sequence in our file is: